 Looking for help landing the perfect job?
 You've come to the right place.
-Medaille College's Career Planning Center offers the tools you'll need to get noticed.
+Medaille University's Career Planning Center offers the tools you'll need to get noticed.

 Pre-recorded Job Search workshops can be accessed through your Blackboard account by linking to Career Planning community page.

 Master the Art of the Interview